k3s-io/docs/docs/reference/resource-profiling.md

-## Analysis

-This section captures what has the biggest impact on K3s server and agent utilization, and how the cluster datastore can be protected from interference from agents and workloads.

-### Primary Resource Utilization Drivers
+### Analysis of Primary Resource Utilization Drivers

 K3s server utilization figures are primarily driven by support of the Kubernetes datastore (kine or etcd), API Server, Controller-Manager, and Scheduler control loops, as well as any management tasks necessary to effect changes to the state of the system.
 Operations that place additional load on the Kubernetes control plane, such as creating/modifying/deleting resources, will cause temporary spikes in utilization.
 Using operators or apps that make extensive use of the Kubernetes datastore (such as Rancher or other Operator-type applications) will increase the server's resource requirements.
 Scaling up the cluster by adding additional nodes or creating many cluster resources will increase the server's resource requirements.